AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 )
 # Step 2: Set up credential helper to be able to temporarily store PAT on the server
 # Note that this could be combined with step 1 as an additional argument
+# We do this step separately because it is more specific to RStudio Server usage and may not apply
+#  to other circumstances beyond this workshop.
 usethis::use_git_config(
     credential.helper = "cache --timeout=43200" # 12 hours
 )